What is Proton Therapy?

 Standard radiation therapy has evolved and improved over the years and is effective in controlling many cancers.
 However, because X-ray beams are composed of primary photons and secondary electrons, they deposit their energy along the path of the beam, to the targeted tumor and beyond, and deliver radiation to healthy tissues before and after the tumor site.
 This radiation “exit dose” may cause health issues later because it can damage the normal tissue or organs near the tumor or area of concern.

-The advantage of proton treatment is that the physician can control where the proton releases the bulk of its cancer-fighting energy.
+The advantage of proton therapy (also called proton beam therapy) is that the physician can control where the proton releases the bulk of its cancer-fighting energy.
 As the protons move through the body, they slow down and interact with electrons, and release energy.
 The point where the highest energy release occurs is the “Bragg peak.”
 A physician can designate the Bragg peak’s location, causing the most damage to the targeted tumor cells.
 A proton beam conforms to the shape and depth of a tumor, while sparing healthy tissues and organs.

 How does it work?

 The best way to understand how proton therapy works is to take a look at the physics and engineering inside the proton accelerator, or the synchrotron, and the beam delivery system.

 - The proton begins its journey at the ion source.
 Within fractions of a second, hydrogen atoms are separated into negatively charged electrons and positively charged protons.

 - The protons are injected via a vacuum tube into a linear accelerator and in only a few microseconds, the protons’ energy reaches 7 million electron volts.

 - Proton beams stay in the vacuum tube as they enter the synchrotron, where acceleration increases their energy to a total of 70 million to 250 million electron volts, enough to place them at any depth within the patient’s body.